 After graduating from UC Davis, I moved to Penobscot, Maine to live with my cousin for a year, where my thirsty soul fell completely in love with the lush green of New England, complete with rivers, ponds, and four amazing seasons.
 In keeping with my love for world-wide education, I worked for several years at World Learning in Brattleboro, Vermont, helping students from the United States travel abroad, and facilitating youth leadership programs for international students.
 Working with youth programs made me realize I wanted to dedicate myself to the growth of young people full time, so I spent two years in New York City earning my Masters in Teaching English to Speakers of Other Languages (TESOL) and K-12 teaching credential at the Teachers College, Columbia University.

-I am very excited to be starting my work and joining the vibrant learning community at Hiland Hall.
+I am very excited about my work and joining the vibrant learning community at Hiland Hall.
 Music, dance, and exploration of the outdoors are key among my interests and I look forward to incorporating my own passions, along with those of my students, into my teaching.

 Middle School Teacher